Let’s talk about one of my all-time favorite neutrals!

 So let’s have a look at what this popular Benjamin Moore paint color has to offer you.

-Benjamin Moore Edgecomb Gray is neither too beige or gray – falling as one of those unique greige paint colors that feels neutral without inclining to any specific undertone.
+Benjamin Moore Edgecomb Gray is neither too beige or gray – falling as one of those unique greige paint colors from Ben Moore that feels neutral without inclining to any specific undertone.

 It surely feels warm and can boldly connect to subtle taupe paint color.